bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 I had my own truck company for a short while but things didn’t go well.

-Transportation is such a low-level occupation, and I don’t say It offending but because in the transportation field the education and gentleness between people is some kind of lacking.
+Transportation is such a low-level occupation, and I don’t say it offending but because in the transportation field the education and gentleness between people is some kind of lacking.

 It is a jungle to be honest!